 The attached conceptual land use plan for the Town has been prepared to depict the general location and distribution of major land use categories - hamlets, open space and different residential density areas as envisioned by the goals and objectives of the Plan.
-This should be updated as cultural and historic inventories, and natural resource inventories of the Town become available or are updated.
-A brief description of each category follows and the descriptions are followed by the Conceptual Land Use Plan:
+This should be updated as cultural and historic inventories, and natural resource inventories of the Town become available.
+A brief description of each category follows: